Ministry of Justice

-Funded by the European Social Fund, Cornwall Council, CLEAR, CHAOS and Rebuild Southwest, Inside Out provides support for people in targeted communities in both West Cornwall and the Coast to Coast areas who are not working and where emotional wellbeing has been adversely affected by the Covid-19 restrictions.
-It will help people to feel safe about reconnecting with their community, build confidence, motivation and self-esteem and provide supported pathways into work and training.
+Funded by the European Social Fund, Cornwall Council, CLEAR, CHAOS and Rebuild Southwest, Inside Out provided support for people in targeted communities in both West Cornwall and the Coast to Coast areas who were not working and where emotional wellbeing had been adversely affected by the Covid-19 restrictions.
+It helped people to feel safe about reconnecting with their community, build confidence, motivation and self-esteem and provide supported pathways into work and training.
 More information about pdf the project (1.59 MB) is available here and pdf project activities (10.03 MB) here.